Megan Rohrer: Transgender historian

 In 2017, Rohrer was hired as the first-ever LGBTQ+ Chaplain for the San Francisco Police Department.
 In 2017, working with his deeply held belief that religion should unite, not divide, us even further.
 As part of his work with the San Francisco Police Department, in 2019, Rohrer advocated for then Police Chief William Scott to apologize on behalf of the Police Department, to the Transgender community in San Francisco, at the 53rd anniversary of the Compton's Cafeteria riot, which predated the Stonewall riots in New York by 3 years.
 This truth and reconciliation event occurred at Glide Memorial Church which has long been a place of advocacy for the Transgender District, especially in the 1960s through 1980s.

 As the Trump Administration announced in 2017 that transgender people would be banned from serving in the military, Rohrer led protests to advocate for the rights of transgender active military and veterans.

 In 2017, during the San Francisco Trans March, organizers discouraged participants from interacting with police officers providing security, citing concerns about police conduct toward BIPOC transgender people.
-As SFPD chaplain, Rohrer noted that some officers volunteered because they identified as LGBTQ and wished to support the event.
-Rohrer stated that their role as a transgender chaplain was intended to encourage reporting of hate crimes and domestic violence.
+As SFPD chaplain, Rohrer noted that some officers volunteered because he identified as LGBTQ and wished to support the event.
+Rohrer stated that his role as a transgender chaplain was intended to encourage reporting of hate crimes and domestic violence.

 In late June 2016, people gathered to at 18th and Castro streets to remember the lives of the tragic mass shooting at the Pulse nightclub in Orlando, Florida that took the lives of 49 people with a memorial of flowers, photos and cards.
 One year later, on June 12, 2017, Rev. Rohrer spoke to over 100 people to remember the anniversary.

 Rohrer has advocated for trans people who would be negatively impacted by proposed "bathroom bills" that seek to restrict restroom usage based on sex assigned at birth.

-In 2021, Rohrer shared their experiences of being a pastor during the COVID-19 pandemic, and advocated for LGBTQ community members to get vaccinated.
+In 2021, Rohrer shared his experiences of being a pastor during the COVID-19 pandemic, and advocated for LGBTQ community members to get vaccinated.

 In August 2025, Rohher published a new book, San Francisco's Transgender District.

 His 2025 book Images of America: San Francisco’s Transgender District documents more than a century of transgender history in the city, drawing on archival collections, oral histories, and the experiences of community elders.

 Rohrer has conducted historical research on San Francisco’s Tenderloin, one of the first neighborhoods in the world to have a legally recognized transgender cultural district.

 In discussing the project, Rohrer has emphasized that uncovering early photographs and stories of transgender communities allowed him to situate present-day activism within a much longer lineage.
 He has described the work as offering “a storied family tree” to contemporary trans communities, making archival materials more accessible to the public through libraries and bookstores.
 The book highlights how events such as the 1906 earthquake reshaped the Tenderloin, opening space for housing that became home to transgender and gender-nonconforming people.